flutter/website/src/docs/codelabs/explicit-animations.md

 ## What are explicit animations?

-Explicit animations are a set of controls that enable you to precisely tell Flutter how to rapidly rebuild the widget tree while changing widget properties to create an illusion of motion.
+Explicit animations are a set of controls for telling Flutter how to rapidly rebuild the widget tree while changing widget properties to create animation effects.
-These controls enable you to create effects that you can't achieve using [implicit animations][].
+This approach enables you to create effects that you can't achieve using [implicit animations][].

 ## Animation Concepts